Electron-Transfer and Exchange-Interaction Model of the Ligand Hyperfine Structure of Alkylated Iron-Sulfur Clusters: Computational Methodology

 \section{Computational Methodology}

-SB-DFT simulations were performed with the program ORCA, version 6.
-We use the BP86 exchange-correlation functional.
-For SB molecular optimizations, we used the def2-TZVP basis set for most C, S, N, Fe, and O atoms, except for the atoms of interest, for which we applied def2-TZVPD, hydrogen atoms were treated at the def2-SVP level; these were performed with the ``NormalSCF''and ``NormalOpt'' set of SCF and optimization thresholds, as well as the def2/J auxiliary density-fitting basis set.
-The basis set selection is changed for hyperfine calculations, all C, N, O, and H atoms were modeled with the EPR-III, a triple-zeta + polarization basis set, fine-tuned for EPR simulations; IGLO-III is employed for sulfur atoms, and CP(PPP) for Fe, for this last basis set the Fe atomic grid was modified for very high accuracy (sample input script is shown in the SI), otherwise, the ``DefGrid2'' level grid was used.
+SB-DFT simulations were performed with the ORCA program, version 6,\cite{neese2022software} and based on the BP86 exchange-correlation functional for geometry optimization and non-metal hyperfine tensors.
+This choice of functional derives from previous work.\cite{jodts2023computational} For ${}^{57}$Fe intrinsic HFCCs only we use the BHandHLYP exchange-correlation functional, which involves 50 \% Hartree-Fock exchange; this improves said raw HFCCs over the BP86 functional by around 30 \%.
+For SB-BP86 molecular optimizations, we used the def2-TZVP basis set for most C, S, N, Fe, and O atoms, except for the atoms of interest, for which we applied def2-TZVPD, hydrogen atoms were treated at the def2-SVP level; these were performed with the ``NormalSCF''and ``NormalOpt'' set of SCF and optimization thresholds, as well as the def2/J auxiliary density-fitting basis set.
+The basis set selection is changed for hyperfine calculations, all C, N, O, and H atoms were modeled with the EPR-III,\cite{epriii} a triple-zeta + polarization basis set, fine-tuned for EPR simulations; IGLO-III\cite{igloiii} is employed for sulfur atoms, and CP(PPP) for Fe,\cite{cpppp} for this last basis set the Fe atomic grid was modified for high accuracy (sample input script is shown in the SI), otherwise, the ``DefGrid2'' level grid was used.
 EPR calculations were performed under the ``TightSCF'' convergence thresholds, and without density fitting.